awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

 ## Limits

 - The following limits apply when using Amazon S3 Select:
-    - The maximum length of a SQL expression is 256 KB.
+    - The maximum length of an SQL expression is 256 KB.
     - The maximum length of a record in the input or result is 1 MB.
     - Amazon S3 Select can only emit nested data using the JSON output format.